 How to Trade Forex Based on a News Release

 Over the past few weeks, we have identified how to trade before and after a news release but we haven’t focused on a particular market as such.
-We know that markets move because of news and economic factors and that is why the release of economic data is one of the main reasons behind short-term market movements.
+We know that markets move because of news and economic factors.
+That is why the release of economic data is one of the main reasons behind short-term market movements.
 Learn how to trade forex based on a news release below.

-The Forex market is the most liquid with a daily volume amounting to trillions of dollars and it reacts instantaneously to news around the world.
+The Forex market is the most liquid with a daily volume amounting to trillions of dollars.
+It reacts instantaneously to news around the world.
 We take a look at which economic releases are the most important to traders and how to trade currency pairs based on a news release.

-Normally any economic data releases from the U.S are considered to be more significant than other countries due to the fact that the USD is normally the base currency, therefore, unexpected data figures from the U.S. can impact currencies globally.
+Normally any economic data releases from the U.S are considered to be more significant than other countries.
+This is due to the fact that the USD is normally the base currency.
+Therefore, unexpected data figures from the U.S. can impact currencies globally.